 From July 2013 to December 2013, Professor O’Sullivan was the Vice Chair of the All Party Talks in Northern Ireland.
 These negotiations sought to resolve issues that have been persistent obstacles to achieving a more durable peace in Northern Ireland since the 1998 Good Friday Agreement.
 Other positions held by Dr. O’Sullivan also included senior director for strategic planning and Southwest Asia in the NSC in 2004; political advisor to the Coalition Provisional Authority administrator and deputy director for governance in Baghdad; chief advisor to the presidential envoy to the Northern Ireland peace process; and a fellow at the Brookings Institution.

-Dr. O’Sullivan is on the board of Raytheon Technologies and the board of directors of the Council on Foreign Relations.
-She is also a member of the International Advisory Group for the British law firm, Linklaters, a columnist for Bloomberg Opinion, a consultant to energy companies, and a senior advisor at WestExec Advisors.
-She is a trustee of the German Marshall Fund, the International Crisis Group, and the Friends of Inter Mediate, a UK-based non-profit focused on the most complex and dangerous world conflicts.
-She is a member of the board of The Mission Continues, a non-profit organization to help veterans.
-She is also on the advisory committee for the Women’s Initiative at the George W. Bush Institute.
+Professor O’Sullivan is on the board of Raytheon Technologies and the Board of Directors of the Council on Foreign Relations.
+She is also a member of the International Advisory Group for the British law firm, Linklaters, a Columnist for Bloomberg Opinion, a Consultant to energy companies, and a Senior Advisor at WestExec Advisors.
+She is a trustee of the International Crisis Group and a member of the board of The Mission Continues, a non-profit organization to help veterans.
+She is also on the advisory committee for the Women’s Initiative at the George W. Bush Institute as well as Columbia University’s Center for Global Energy Policy.
 She was a Henry Crown Fellow from 2015-2017 and a Henry Luce Fellow from 1991-1992.